john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 - do not start with a number
 - are not the same name as a built-in function (like `print`, `list`, `exit`)

-Notice also that every function should have a short 1-to-5 line comment block, describing what it does.
-This helps you remember anything tricky about the function when you come back to it next year.
-And it also really speeds up reading your code, if anyone else should look at it.
+Notice also that every function should have a short 1-to-5 line comment block describing what it does.
+This speeds up reading your code, for you and everyone else.

 #### Example Functions

 Let's look at some simple example functions.
 First, we'll create a trivial function to add a couple numbers:

     >>> def addnums(x, y):
-            '''Add two numbers'''
+    ...     '''Add two numbers'''
-            return x + y
+    ...     return x + y

 And now let's use the function: